ShahriarRezghi/QLD/README.md

 $ make
 ```

+# Usage
+The program's user interface is easy to understand and use but if you have trouble using it you can see the [usage documentation](wiki).

 # License
 This project is published under GPL v3.0 license.
 See the [license file](LICENSE) for more details.